mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 driver.jvm.pools.G1-Survivor-Space.used
 ```

-* How much time is spent on GC on Spark driver.
+* How much time is spent on GC on Spark driver?

 ```
 driver.jvm.G1-Old-Generation.time
 driver.jvm.G1-Young-Generation.time
 ```

-* What is JMV memory utilization on Spark executors.
+* What is JVM memory utilization on Spark executors?

 ```
 [0-9]*.jvm.heap.used